probonopd/Launchpad95/web/index.md

 * Lock (2nd scene button):
   * Press long to switch between clip lock and play clip on locked track mode
-  * Yellow : track lock mode. step sequencer is locked to current track and will follow playing clip on this track
+  * Yellow : track lock mode.
+Step Sequencer is locked to current track and will follow playing clip on this track
-  * Red : step sequencer is locked to current clip.
+  * Red : Step Sequencer is locked to current clip.
 * Quantize (3rd scene button):
   * Press long duplicate clip in a new clip
 * Mute (last scene button):